pranav-ganesh/tp/docs/DeveloperGuide.md

     Use case resumes at step 1

-**Use Case 2: List persons**
+**Use Case 2: List contacts**

 System : CallMeMaybe (CMM) </br>
-Use Case : UC2 - List persons </br>
+Use Case : UC2 - List contacts </br>
 Actor : User </br>
-Guarantees: Persons in the address book will be listed
+Guarantees: Contacts in the address book will be listed

 **MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. All persons in the address book is listed
+2. All contacts in the address book is listed

     Use case ends